VBT Associates Pick Their Favorite Tours

 With over 50 biking, walking and bike & barge vacations to choose from, picking a VBT tour can be quite a challenge.
 To give you an insider’s perspective, we thought it would be fun for VBT’s team of trip designers to chime in on some of their most beloved vacations.
 After all, who better to recommend a VBT tour than the folks who know them best!

-Gregg Marston, VBT President (Vermont): “Because I’ve been on so many of our trips [VBT offers a handful of “President’s Tours with Marston every year] it is extremely hard to choose my favorite.
+Gregg Marston, VBT Chairman (Vermont): “Because I’ve been on so many of our trips [VBT offers a handful of “Chairman’s Tours with Marston every year] it is extremely hard to choose my favorite.
 Recently I’ve enjoyed our bike and barge tour in Holland, Tuscany by the Sea, and had a wonderful time meeting some of our travelers a few weeks ago on our new Southern Vermont biking tour.
 I guess if I had to choose I’d go with that one because as I like to say ‘my last vacation is always my favorite”

 Caroline Marston (Vermont): “Croatia is a country of contrasts, whether it’s the turquoise water of the Adriatic contrasting the white limestone and red roofs of the coastal buildings or even the traces of Croatia’s Homeland Conflict in the midst of the beautifully-restored Old Town of Dubrovnik.
 Everything from the scenic biking to the fresh, seafood-based cuisine to the friendly folks we met along the way made our biking tour of Croatia one I’ll never forget.
 Perhaps my favorite off-the-bike activity was the day our group stopped in on a local stonemason school.
 It’s one of the last schools in the world dedicated to the discipline, and it’s also the spot where the master stone cutters, who are largely responsible for revamping Dubrovnik’s Old Town, first trained.
 Though only adolescents, the students of the Stonemasonry School in Pucisca take their work very seriously—and they should.
 It seems as though the entire world has a close eye on their work as Puciscan limestone has made its way into the fountains of Venice and even the columns of our very own White House!”